hoylen/ssh_key/README.md

   methods_ to make the _encode_ method available on the Pointy Castle public and private key classes.

-- Private key support is experimental and only supports private keys that have not been protected by a passphrase.
-Private key formats:
+- Private keys protected by a passphrase are not supported.
-    - PKCS #1 (as used by OpenSSH)
-    - PuTTY Private Key (.PPK)

 This package uses the public-key classes from the [Pointy Castle package](https://pub.dev/packages/pointycastle).
 Mainly because it has